Gatohost/gatoclient/README.md

 - Go to the releases page
 - Download the appropriate portable or setup exe for your PC

-_For the Portable Exe_
-- Download and run, the game is already installed in the exe

-_For the Setup Exe_
+_For the Setup Exe (RECOMMENDED)_
 - Download the setup exe
 - Run The installer
 - Install Gatoclient using the installer
 - Run the exe on your desktop or your quick start menu

+_For the Portable Exe_
+- Download and run, the game is already installed in the exe

 ## Building Source
+### THIS IS OUTDATED SOURCE CODE.
+CONSIDER USING PREPACKAGED SETUP
 Gatoclient is built using the same technique as IDKR uses, even though Gatoclient is a totally separate client

 You first need to install the source code.